pellcorp/creality-wiki/docs/eddyng.md

     If you have plugged your btt eddy into the front usb port, you are going to have to temporarily remove the btt eddy from the front usb slot and replace it with your USB thumb drive, after you have finished verifying the USB thumb drive can be used in an emergency, you can replace the btt eddy into the front usb slot and restart klipper or power cycle your printer.

+### Timer too close and microsteps

+For eddyng you cannot use more than `microsteps: 32`, the MCU cannot handle both more microsteps and eddy, it puts too much pressure on the system and it cause stuttering during bed meshes, it is also been known to cause klipper to crash during repeated bed meshes.

 ### Calibration

 Calibrating the eddy should be as easy as running the `PROBE_EDDY_NG_SETUP`, first step is to home X and Y: